Laboratory-of-Vincent-Breton-Provencher/BouchardEtAl_2026/README.md

 | `Figure_S5EFG.py` | Fig S5E, S5F, S5G |
 | `Figure_5_S6.py` | Fig 5A, 5B, 5C, 5D; Fig S6A, S6B |

-\* **Two scripts both currently label a panel "Figure 2B"** — `Figure_1FGH_2BCDE.py`
-(GRAB-DA amplitude vs. trial type, by region) and `Figure_2B_S2D.py` (anticipatory-licking trial-history effect).
-Only one of these should be Fig 2B in the final manuscript; this needs to be resolved and one of the two script names/comments updated accordingly.

 ## Figure output

 Scripts display figures via matplotlib; none currently save files automatically.
 Add